Sep 07 2009

 - Any other toppings of your choice

 Have everything ready before you start.
 If, like me, you prefer to do as much as you can yourself, grate your own cheese.
 Or buy your cheese ready-grated.
 I allow two ounces of mozzarella per person, along with a few shavings of Parmesan.
 I also use crushed canned tomatoes and season with dried oregano and ground black pepper, but you can use a prepared pizza sauce if you prefer.
-Whatever you do, though, don’t overload your pizzas, or you run the risk that the crust will burn before the cheese melts.
+Whatever you do, though, don’t overload your pizzas, or you may find that the crust has blackened before the cheese has melted.

 Now the real work begins.
 Dust a pizza pan, cookie sheet, or large plate with flour.
 Use just enough to prevent the dough from sticking.
 Then gently stretch the dough out into an eight- to nine-inch round, as shown below:

 Make as many rounds as you need.
 Next, drizzle a small amount of oil into your skillet and place it over a high flame.
 (Or on a burner set to High.)
 When a small piece of dough dropped onto the hot iron sizzles, slide the first preformed pizza round into the pan.
 It may bubble up in the middle once it hits the hot oil, but gentle pressure with a spatula will soon have it under control.
 Once that’s done, cover the pan.

 After a minute or two, lift one edge of the round and see how things look.
 Is the underside a light golden brown?
 Then flip the dough using the spatula, taking care not spatter yourself with hot oil.
 Now cover the skillet again and let the dough “bake” for another minute or two.
 Check the underside as before.
 Is it golden brown?
 Good.
 It’s done.